 The solution to these problems?

-Ditch the boxes
+Ditch the puzzle boxes to free up space

 Just make sure that you have cut off the picture and number that tells you the number of pieces in the puzzle.
 We then keep them in a gallon, or sometimes larger, ziplock bag with all the pieces and the picture cut from the box.
 Way less space than before.
 All the puzzles we own, which is close to 50, are in these two cream colored storage bins here.
 Such a space saver!